smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Using App Services/index.md

 !@

 ### 1. Getting and Subscribing to Available Services
-To get information on all services published on the system, as well as on changes to published services, you will use the `SystemCapabilityManager` to get the information.@![android,javaSE,javaEE] Because this information is initially available asynchronously, we have to attach an `OnSystemCapabilityListener` to the `getCapability` request.!@@![javascript] `SystemCapabilityManager` and await the `updateCapability` method to get the information!@
+To get information on all services published on the system, as well as on changes to published services, you will use the `SystemCapabilityManager` to get the information.

 @![iOS]
 ##### Objective-C